 We are a small bed and breakfast and cancellations are a hardship for us.
 To receive your full refund, minus $20 credit card processing fee per reservation, we require notice of cancellation at least 10 days before arrival.
 (Special requirements may apply for local events, such as Middlebury College graduation.
 These will be stated in the confirmation email when you book.)
 It is our policy to charge your card for the entirety of your reservation within the cancellation period for your reservation.
 Standard reservations will, therefore, be charged, in full, 10 days prior to your arrival.
 If we can re-book the rooms for those exact dates, we will refund your reservation charge, minus $20 processing fee per reservation.
 No credits or refunds for early departures.
 No shows are charged for the scheduled stay.
 Thank you for your consideration.

 Children: Children aged ten and older are welcome.
-We have a room with two single beds.
+We have an upstairs room with two single beds.
 We are not set up for small children.
-At this time, we do not have cots to use in your room for a child.
+For a charge of $75 per night, we can put one long camp bed in Baker Room (only) if you are traveling with a child.

 Pets: No animals (dogs, cats, parrots, etc).
 We love animals, but we are sensitive to our guests who may have allergies.